-- 4.33 A National Assessment Report presents the steps taken above to assess the priority and feasibility of accounts.
-A stand-alone Draft National Assessment Report may be based on the following table of contents: - 1.
-National sustainability and green economy overview - 2.
-Policy applications of environmental and the role of SEEA (Derived from Section 1) - a.
-SEEA principles and components (Derived from Section 1) - b.
-Steps to SEEA Implementation (Derived from Section 1) - 3.
-Results of the initial SEEA Diagnostic - a.
-Statistical system information fact sheet - b.
+- 4.39 A National Assessment Report presents the steps taken above to assess the priority and feasibility of accounts.
+A stand-alone Draft National Assessment Report may be based on the following table of contents:

+- 1. National policy overview

+- 2. Policy applications of environmental accounts and the role of SEEA

+- a.
+SEEA principles and components

+- b.
+Steps to SEEA Implementation

+- 3. Results of initial discussions using the SEEA Diagnostic Tool

+- a.
+Statistical system information fact sheet

+- b.
 Inventory of SEEA accounts

 - c.
 Assessment of key data sources

 - d.
 Statement of strategy

 - e.
 Assessment of national policy priorities

 - f.
 Assessment of stakeholders

 - g.
 Priority SEEA accounts

 - h.
 Feasibility assessment

-- 4. Draft national implementation plan (see next section)
+- 4. Draft national implementation plan

 - 5. Next steps

 - a.
 Meeting with stakeholders and experts

 - b.
-Reviewing and revising materials in initial SEEA diagnostic
+Establishing an implementation team

 - c.
-Establishing an implementation team

-- d.
 Determining specific goals, required activities, costs and sources of funding